yeungon/In-JavaScript-we-trust/README.md

 <details><summary><b>Answer</b></summary>
 <p>

 There are two ways hash tables are implemented in JavaScript: object and Map().
-Hash tables are a data structure created to store information in the form of key-value.
+Hash tables are data structures created to store information in the form of key-value.

 While the native object defined as {} is trivial for a JavaScript developer, a new way to design a hash table has been recently added into the language.
-When writing `const domains = new Map();`, we have declared an object with a couple of different features as opposed to the veteran in the form of `{}` or `new Object`.
+When writing `const domains = new Map();`, we have declared an object with a couple of different features as opposed to the veteran one declared in the form of `{}` or `new Object` we all know.

 You are advised to take advantage of the built-in methods such as `set()`, `get()`, `has()` or `delete()` among others to manipulate the map object.